Vijaypatil1101998/E-commerce-Project/README.md

 ﻿# E-commerce-Project

- #Description:
+ #Description:<br/>
 This project is an e-commerce platform built using React.js with user registration functionality.
 It allows users to browse products, search for products with auto-suggestion and cached results, filter products based on various criteria such as color, and gender, and sort products by price.
 The project utilizes lazy loading for product categories, Redux Toolkit for state management, and bootstrap for responsive design.
 Additionally, it includes a backend server built with Express.js

 #Features:<br/>
-Product listing with categories
+Product listing with categories<br/>
-Implement Load More functionality
+Implement Load More functionality<br/>
-Lazy loading for categories
+Lazy loading for categories<br/>
-Search bar with auto-suggestion and cached results Product filtering (e.g. color, gender)
+Search bar with auto-suggestion and cached results<br/>
+Product filtering (e.g. color, gender)<br/>
-Sorting options (e.g., price) in ascending order Product detail page
+Sorting options (e.g., price) in ascending order<br/>
+Product detail page<br/>
-Checkout page
+Checkout page<br/>
-test cases for purchasing products
+test cases for purchasing products<br/>
-Clean, optimized, and reusable codebase
+Clean, optimized, and reusable codebase<br/>
-Integration with Redux Toolkit for state management Responsive design using Bootstrap
+Integration with Redux Toolkit for state management<br/>
+Responsive design using Bootstrap<br/>
-Git version control with proper README.md
+Git version control with proper README.md<br/>

 #Installation Clone the repository: git clone https://github.com/Vijaypatil1101998/E-commerce-Project.git
 Navigate to the backend directory: cd backend.